whatwillnjdo/kata-tdd-Mockito/README.md

 ## Stage 3
 <b>Goal:</b>
-1) Create a Class PetStore
+1) Create a class PetStore
 2) This will accept a list of Dogs.
 3) Create a method doesStoreNeedToBuyThisBreed .
    This method will take a breed name, age and price.